Binary number: Western predecessors to Leibniz

 In the late 13th century Ramon Llull had the ambition to account for all wisdom in every branch of human knowledge of the time.
-For that purpose he developed a general method or 'Ars generalis' based on binary combinations of a number of simple basic principles or categories, for which he has been considered a predecessor of computing science and artificial intelligence.
+For that purpose he developed a general method or "Ars generalis" based on binary combinations of a number of simple basic principles or categories, for which he has been considered a predecessor of computing science and artificial intelligence.

-In 1605 Francis Bacon discussed a system whereby letters of the alphabet could be reduced to sequences of binary digits, which could then be encoded as scarcely visible variations in the font in any random text.
+In 1605, Francis Bacon discussed a system whereby letters of the alphabet could be reduced to sequences of binary digits, which could then be encoded as scarcely visible variations in the font in any random text.
 Importantly for the general theory of binary encoding, he added that this method could be used with any objects at all: "provided those objects be capable of a twofold difference only; as by Bells, by Trumpets, by Lights and Torches, by the report of Muskets, and any instruments of like nature".
 (See Bacon's cipher.)

-John Napier in 1617 described a system he called location arithmetic for doing binary calculations using a non-positional representation by letters.
+In 1617, John Napier described a system he called location arithmetic for doing binary calculations using a non-positional representation by letters.

 Thomas Harriot investigated several positional numbering systems, including binary, but did not publish his results; they were found later among his papers.

 Possibly the first publication of the system in Europe was by Juan Caramuel y Lobkowitz, in 1700.

-Leibniz and the I Ching
+Leibniz

+Leibniz wrote in excess of a hundred manuscripts on binary, most of them remaining unpublished.
+Before his first dedicated work in 1679, numerous manuscripts feature early attempts to explore binary concepts, including tables of numbers and basic calculations, often scribbled in the margins of works unrelated to mathematics.

+His first known work on binary, “On the Binary Progression", in 1679, Leibniz introduced conversion between decimal and binary, along with algorithms for performing basic arithmetic operations such as addition, subtraction, multiplication, and division using binary numbers.
+He also developed a form of binary algebra to calculate the square of a six-digit number and to extract square roots.

-Leibniz studied binary numbering in 1679; his work appears in his article Explication de l'Arithmétique Binaire (published in 1703).
+His most well known work appears in his article Explication de l'Arithmétique Binaire (published in 1703).

 The full title of Leibniz's article is translated into English as the "Explanation of Binary Arithmetic, which uses only the characters 1 and 0, with some remarks on its usefulness, and on the light it throws on the ancient Chinese figures of Fu Xi".
 Leibniz's system uses 0 and 1, like the modern binary numeral system.
 An example of Leibniz's binary numeral system is as follows: